← All workflows

 How it works

 1. 1.
-Upload corporate formation documents, board/shareholder approvals, and creditor and asset inventories
+Upload corporate formation documents, board/shareholder approvals, and asset and creditor inventories

 2. 2.
 AI analyzes your documents and drafts a comprehensive Plan of Liquidation and Dissolution

 3. 3.
-Review the generated plan, verify jurisdiction-specific provisions, and customize bracketed placeholders
+Review the generated plan, verify jurisdiction-specific flags, and customize placeholders

 4. 4.
 Export the finalized plan in your preferred format (DOCX, PDF)